Is Bio-Inspired Learning Better than Backprop? Benchmarking Bio Learning vs. Backprop: Introduction

 For our benchmarking scenarios, we include a range of aspects important for practical usage of a learning algorithm.
 We measure performance of the algorithms under i) Limited availability of training data, ii) Limited training budget (in terms of the number of training epochs), iii) Application of noise to input samples, and iv) Application of sparsity to the parameters of the base neural network models (i.e. pruning the parameters of the model).
 In this paper, we have the following key contributions-

 \begin{enumerate} \item We show that Bio-algorithms perform surprisingly well in the scenario of limited training data.
 Four of the five Bio-algorithms tested, namely, FA, DFA, HB and PC outperform BP when only 20\% of data is available for testing on multiple datasets. \item Another interesting finding is that some Bio-inspired algorithms perform exceedingly well in scenarios of limited training budgets.
 Specifically, HB and DTP learn much faster than BP and arrive at high stable accuracies in far lesser training epochs than BP.
-HB especially, learns within 5 epochs on multiple datasets where BP takes around 100 epochs to learn. \item To further understand the superior performance of Bio-algorithms, especially Hebbian learning, we plot the features learnt by BP vs. HB.
+HB especially, learns within 5 epochs on multiple datasets where BP takes around 100 epochs to learn. \item To understand this superior performance even further, especially for the case of Hebbian learning, we plot the features learnt by BP vs. HB.
 We find that HB learns much more fine-grained and explainable features whereas BP seems to learn features that are much more random looking.
-We postulate that this may be the underlying reason for the better learning capability of HB. \item We also find that Bio-learning algorithms are robust against different kinds of noises and also adept under the application of parameter sparsity to the neural networks, achieving similar accuracy as BP. \end{enumerate}
+We postulate that this might be one of the underlying reasons for the better learning capability of HB. \item We also find that Bio-learning algorithms are robust against different kinds of noises and also adept under the application of parameter sparsity to the neural networks, achieving similar accuracy as BP. \end{enumerate}

 The above findings, especially points 1 and 2, are important advantages of Bio-learning algorithms that make them very useful in learning with less data applications or resource-constrained training environments like real-time devices.
-They also motivate the need to work on Bio-learning algorithms for practical advantages and beyond the traditional motivation of solving the biological implausibility of Backprop.
+They also motivate the need to work on Bio-learning algorithms for practical advantages and beyond the singular motivation of solving the biological implausibility of Backprop.